nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 for simplicity.
 </div>

-The following activity diagram shows what happens when a user executes a new add command:
+The following activity diagram shows what happens when a user executes a new add person command:

 ![AddPersonActivityDiagram](images/AddPersonActivityDiagram_DOB.png)